hardmanko/ofxCX/docs/2_gettingStarted.md

 You will need a C++ compiler/IDE with support for C++11, because CX uses C++11 features extensively.
 The openFrameworks [download page](http://openframeworks.cc/download/) lists the officially supported IDEs for the different platforms.
 You can probably make openFrameworks work with other compilers, but this is not recommended for beginners.
 As far as I know, all compilers/IDEs that support openFrameworks AND have c++11 support will work with CX.

 For Windows, I recommend Visual Studio, which is well-supported by openFrameworks.
-+ If using openFrameworks 0.9.0, I recommend [Visual Studio 2015 Community](https://www.visualstudio.com/en-us/products/visual-studio-community-vs.aspx).
++ If using openFrameworks 0.9.0 or newer, I recommend [Visual Studio 2015 Community](https://www.visualstudio.com/en-us/products/visual-studio-community-vs.aspx).
 It's free.
 + If using openFrameworks 0.8.4, I recommend Visual Studio 2012.
 The Professional version of it costs money (unless you are a student, in which case it is free through Dreamspark: https://www.dreamspark.com/).
 If you don't want to buy Visual Studio just to try CX, you can use Visual Studio 2012 Express (http://www.microsoft.com/en-us/download/details.aspx?id=34673), which is free but does not have all of the functionality of the full version of Visual Studio (but it will work).

 For Linux, it depends on the version of openFrameworks you're using:
-+ For openFrameworks 0.9.0, I recommend Qt Creator.
++ For openFrameworks 0.9.0 or newer, I recommend Qt Creator.
 + For openFrameworks 0.8.4, I recommend Code::Blocks.
-+ For either, you can use makefiles, if you so desire.
++ For either, you can use makefilesw ith gcc and avoid an IDE altogether, if you so desire.

-For OSx, only openFrameworks 0.9.0 is supported by CX.
+For OSx, only openFrameworks 0.9.0 or newer is supported by CX.
 You can either use Xcode (free from the app store) or Qt Creator (free under some license restrictions), either of which seem to be pretty good options.

 Installing CX